 - 1. At the first session of the Assembly of the International Renewable Energy Agency (IRENA) in April 2011, Members established the IRENA Staff Provident Fund (Provident Fund) and approved the 'Principles for the Staff Provident Fund of the International Renewable Energy Agency' (Principles) which are set out in decision A/1/DC/4. - 2.
 In accordance with Article 1.4 of the Principles, the operations of the Provident Fund are to be managed by the Staff Provident Fund Management Board (SPFMB).
 During the period under review, Germany and the United Arab Emirates were the representatives of the Membership on the Management Board.
-The two Executive Management representatives were Mr Aboubacar Toure, Director of IRENA Administration and Management Services, Abu Dhabi, and Mr Roland Roesch, Acting Director of the IRENA Innovation and Technology Centre, in Bonn.
-In addition, the IRENA Staff Association was represented on the Management Board by one Professional staff member, Ms Arieta Rakai, and by one General Service staff member, Mr Joud Denny and one alternate General Service staff member Mr. Sami Shekaib.
+The two Executive Management representatives were Mr. Aboubacar Toure, Director of IRENA Administration and Management Services, Abu Dhabi, and Mr. Roland Roesch, Acting Director of the IRENA Innovation and Technology Centre, in Bonn.
+In addition, the IRENA Staff Association were represented on the Management Board by one Professional staff member, Ms. Arieta Rakai, and by one General Service staff member, Mr. Sami Shekaib.